-For the reasons explained in Section 7 above, we anticipate that sturgeon will be struck by project vessels (both tugboats and smaller vessels) over the remaining years of the project (2016-2018).
-We have estimated that up to two sturgeon a year are likely to be struck by project vessels, for a total of six.
-These mortalities could be either Atlantic or shortnose sturgeon.
-Given that the majority of Atlantic sturgeon in the action area originate from the New York Bight DPS, the Atlantic sturgeon that are likely to be seriously injured or killed by vessel strike are likely to be from the New York Bight DPS; however, given the presence of Atlantic sturgeon from the

-Gulf of Maine and Chesapeake Bay DPSs in the action area, it is also reasonable to expect that a sturgeon struck by a project vessel could originate from the Gulf of Maine or Chesapeake Bay DPS.
-Because we cannot predict the percentage of interactions that will be with shortnose or Atlantic sturgeon, we are analyzing the effects of the death of six shortnose sturgeon and six Atlantic sturgeon over the next 3 years in order to be conservative for each species in this jeopardy analysis.
-Our jeopardy analysis would not change even if we were to assume there were project vessel strikes in the past 3 years and they were at the same level as we estimate for the next 3 years.
+For the reasons explained in Section 8 above, we anticipate that sturgeon will be struck by project vessels (both tugboats and smaller vessels) over the remaining years of the project (2017-2019).
+In the June 2016 Opinion, we used an average annual estimate of vessel operating hours for 2016, 2017 and 2018 to calculate that up to two sturgeon a year are likely to be struck by project vessels, for a total of six.
+In 2016, two dead shortnose sturgeon with injuries consistent with vessel strike were observed in the vessel impact area and, for purposes of this Opinion, one is assumed to have been killed by project vessels.
+In this Opinion, we have revised our estimate of the number of strikes based on new estimates of vessel operating hours.
+Rather than average the three years of operating hours, we have estimated the number of strikes likely in each of the remaining years.
+We estimate that in the vessel impact area, two sturgeon will be struck and killed in 2017, two in 2018 and one in 2019.
+We also anticipate that one sturgeon will be struck and killed by a disposal vessel operating in the Hudson River outside of the vessel impact area.
+These mortalities could be either Atlantic or shortnose sturgeon and would be in addition to the one shortnose sturgeon presumed to have been killed by project vessels in 2016.
+Given that the majority of Atlantic sturgeon in the action area originate from the New York Bight DPS, the Atlantic sturgeon that are likely to be seriously injured or killed by vessel strike are likely to be from the New York Bight DPS; however, given the presence of Atlantic sturgeon from the Gulf of Maine and Chesapeake Bay DPSs in the action area, it is also reasonable to expect that a sturgeon struck by a project vessel could originate from the Gulf of Maine or Chesapeake Bay DPS.
+Because we cannot predict the percentage of interactions that will be with shortnose or Atlantic sturgeon, we are analyzing the effects of the death of seven shortnose sturgeon (1 previously killed and 6 anticipated deaths over the next three years) and six Atlantic sturgeon over the next three years in order to be conservative for each species in this jeopardy analysis.